Addthis Share Tools

 One of the 20th century’s most innovative Native American painters, Howe committed his artistic career to the preservation, relevance and ongoing expression of his Yanktonai Dakota culture.
 He proved that art could be simultaneously modern and embedded in customary Očhéthi Šakówiŋ (Sioux) culture and aesthetics—to him there was no contradiction.
 Howe challenged the art establishment’s preconceptions and definitions of Native American painting.
 In doing so, he catalyzed a movement among Native artists to express their individuality rather than conforming to an established style that limits artistic expression.
 His legacy of innovation and advocacy continues to inspire generations of Native artists to take pride in their heritage and resist stereotypes.

-A press preview will be held Thursday, March 10, 2022.
+An online press preview will be held Thursday, March 10, 2022.
 For more information or to attend, email NMAIPressOffice@si.edu.
-A public program and book signing are scheduled for Friday, March 11, 2022.

 The exhibition was developed in collaboration with PAM and curated by Kathleen Ash-Milby (Navajo), PAM’s curator of Native American art.